 For this step, I like to open my checkbook and look to make sure I’ve added all additional deposits to my budget worksheet.

 Note: You can also choose to enter a 0, a -, or leave the “estimated” column empty for any additional transactions you’re adding to your budget worksheet (or spreadsheet).

 Once you’ve completed the “income” section, you’ll use the same process to update all your expense sections.

-Since you’re taking the money you’re saving out of your account and moving it into a savings account (I recommend this type) or into an investment, it’s considered an expense on your budget worksheet.
+Since you’re taking the money you’re saving out of your account and moving it into a savings account or into an investment, it’s considered an expense on your budget worksheet.